imgopi41/Calculator_Project/README.md

 # Calculator_Project

-This is Calculator Project using HTML
+This is Calculator project implemented by using simple HTML commands.

-This project involves many special commands and more than 2 classes are defined.
+**I. Description**

-This code can also be written using CSS.
+Firstly, this Calculator project is implemented by using simple html commands and html classes.
+This project is used for simple calculations only, Project takes user input and performs calculations, with the operation choosen by the user and displays the answer.